 Questions and thoughts from the group:

-Is the process for advertising the funds equitable if we use the word "grant" will folks who don't know how to "write grants" or who need to submit in another language who have great ideas but don't know the logistical process genuinely have access?
+Is the process for advertising the funds equitable if we use the word "grant”?
+Will folks who don't know how to write grants have access?
+How about those who need to submit in another language and have great ideas but don't know the logistical process?

 Are we excluding those folks by framing it as a grant?
 Is there an alternate word or phasing?